veronicahodo/verocrud/README.md

 # verocrud

-VeroCrud - CRUD handler for Node/MariaDB
+VeroCrud - CRUD handler for Node/MariaDB.

+Obviously not super helpful in this form really.

+Going to make this an npm module at some point I think